1. Prevalence of child marriage

 6. Rationalization of child marriage

 The practice of child marriage has gradually diminished over the years, but is still widespread in many parts of the world.
-In the developing world, 36 per cent of women aged 20-24 report that they were married or in union before they reached 18 years of age (source).
+In the developing world, 36 per cent of women aged 20-24 report that they were married or in union before they reached 18 years of age (source), with 1 in 9 marrying before age 15.
 More than 60% of women were married before they reached the age of 18 in five countries of Sub-Saharan Africa and in Bangladesh.
 In Niger, which has the highest rate of child marriage in the world, one in three girls is married before the age of 15, and 75 per cent of women aged 20 to 24 are married before age 18.
 In India, 44,5% of girls are married before the age of 18.
-Globally, around one in 10 girls in the world being married before the age of 15.
+Globally, around one in 10 girls in the world are married before the age of 15.

 In absolute numbers: